timothyb0912/cookiecutters/notes.md

 ## 2021-01-16

-- I need to differentiate the templates,
+- I need to differentiate the base templates,
 i.e., the cookiecutter for pure python projects (pyprojects), from the templates for:
   - data science projects